 This considers your ability to withstand financial or emotional shocks.
 If your financial resilience is low, additional support from us can help you achieve a positive outcome.

 If you have little financial understanding or lack confidence in managing your money, tailoring our approach for your individual needs will be highly beneficial.

 Being in vulnerable circumstances can impact you in one or more ways: physically, mentally and / or emotionally.
 This, in turn, may influence how well you communicate, manage, and interpret information.
 You may expect to experience these circumstances for a short period of time, indefinitely or even sporadically.

 Helping you achieve the best possible outcome for your wealth when you are in vulnerable circumstances

 While we have always had guidelines and processes in place to assist those in vulnerable circumstances, the creation of the Financial Vulnerability Taskforce (FVT) allows us to take our commitment to this one step further.

-In February 2021, we voluntarily registered for the newly created FVT Charter.
+In February 2021, we voluntarily registered for the charter.
 Consisting of nine statements, it is designed to help firms understand how they can – as the FVT website states – “promote greater understanding, encourage appropriate behaviour and establish good practice in respect of consumer vulnerability.”